antonvorobyev/exitsign/README.md

 Exit Sign:

 * Write [issues](https://github.com/antonvorobyev/exitsign/issues).
 * Create a pull request.
-See ["Understanding the GitHub Flow"](https://github.com/antonvorobyev/exitsign/issues).
+See ["Understanding the GitHub Flow"](https://guides.github.com/introduction/flow/index.html).
 * Write a mail to [anton@vorobyev.co](mailto:anton@vorobyev.co).

+## Development

+Exit Sign is build with Maven.
+If you want to contribute code than

+* Please write a test for your change.
+* Ensure that you didn't break the build by running mvn verify.
+* Fork the repo and create a pull request.
+Exit Sing uses GitHub Flow.

+Your pull request will be automatically build by our continuous integration servers.

-## Continuous Integration
+### Continuous Integration

 Exit Sign loves continuous integration and we use wonderful [Travis CI](https://travis-ci.org/antonvorobyev/exitsign).

 Now our build status for master [![Build Status](https://travis-ci.org/antonvorobyev/exitsign.svg?branch=master)](https://travis-ci.org/antonvorobyev/exitsign)

-## Source Code Style
+### Source Code Style

 We follow predefined rules of source code styling.
 Our choice is ["Google Code Style"](http://google.github.io/styleguide/javaguide.html).